owntheweb-archive/platform-quick-starter/README.md

 'git checkout twitter-bootstrap-install'

 Then, use platform to delete the remote environment.
-This will not delete the remote or local Git branch, only the running environment to save on available hosting plan resources (can be reactivated anytime with unlimited offline branches).
+This will not delete the remote or local Git branch (if adding `--no-delete-branch` option), only the running environment to save on available hosting plan resources (can be reactivated anytime).

-`platform e:delete` (CHECK THIS: untested)
+`platform e:delete --no-delete-branch`

 The local branch will still be checked out.
 Switch to master locally with: